-Students in the MSSON must adhere to the standards of conduct specified in the Samford University Student Handbook as well as the Samford University Student Guide to Academic Integrity, and certain standards of behavior appropriate for all health professionals.
+Students in the MSSON must adhere to the standards of conduct specified in the Samford University Student Handbook as well as Academic Integrity Policy in the College of Health Sciences, and certain standards of behavior appropriate for all health professionals.
 Students shall comply with legal, moral, and legislative standards that determine acceptable behavior of the nurse.
 Noncompliance may be cause for suspension/dismissal from the nursing school.